-Metropolitan areas concentrate the main share of population, production and consumption in OECD countries.
-They are likely to be the most important units for economic, social and environmental analysis as well as for the development of policy strategies.
-However, one of the main problems that occur when adopting metropolitan areas as units of analysis and policy in European countries is the absence of widely accepted standards for identifying them.
-This severe problem appeared when we tried to perform comparative research between Spain and Italy using metropolitan areas as units of analysis.
-The aim of this paper is to identify metropolitan areas in Spain and Italy using similar methodologies.
-The results allow comparing the metropolitan realities of both countries as well as providing the metropolitan units that can be used in subsequent comparative researches.
-Two methodologies are proposed: the Cheshire-GEMACA methodology (FUR) and an iterative version of the USA-MSA algorithm, particularly adapted to deal with polycentric metropolitan areas (DMA).
+The aim of this paper is to identify metropolitan areas in Spain and Italy using similar methodologies and to evaluate their application to other European countries.
+The results allow comparing the metropolitan realities of these countries as well as providing the metropolitan units that can be used in subsequent comparative researches.
+Two methodologies are proposed: the Cheshire-GEMACA methodology (FUR) and an iterative version of the USA-MSA algorithm, the latter one particularly adapted to deal with polycentric metropolitan areas.
 Both methods show a good approximation to the metropolitan reality and produce very similar results: 75 FUR and 67 DMA in Spain (75% of total population and employment), and 81 FUR and 86 DMA in Italy (70% of total population and employment).

-Keywords: metropolitan areas, polycentricism, commuting
+Keywords: metropolitan areas, polycentricity, commuting JEL: R12

-JEL: R12